RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

-New transforms: Smith-Corona word processor (as opposed to Spinwriter), OmniWriter for C64, Symantec Q&A Write, AppleWriter IIe, Multiscribe, OfficeWriter, NBI Word Processor, Epson Control Codes
+New transforms: Smith-Corona word processor (as opposed to Spinwriter), OmniWriter for C64, Symantec Q&A Write, AppleWriter IIe, Multiscribe, OfficeWriter, NBI Word Processor, Epson Control Codes, Brown Bag Word Processor

 New extraction utility functions:
   ExtractNBIFiles - extract files from NBI word processor 8" disk images